Atharv-Gokhale/solarplus-csv-fixer/README.md

 ## Description
 This repository contains three Python scripts that you can use to convert your CSV consumption files into the specific data formats accepted by SolarPlus.
 I developed these scripts as an exercise to improve my Python skills with the help of ChatGPT.
-So, if you have any suggestions or would like to contribute, feel free to do so.
+So, if you have any suggestions or would like to contribute, feel free to do so by forking the repository and submitting a pull request.

 ## How to use
 You can simply clone the repository or copy the code from the Python files.
 The script relies on basic functions supported by Pandas.